Dan Shipp: University of Nebraska system

 In 2012, Shipp returned to UNO to serve as vice chancellor of student affairs.
 He served in that capacity for eight years where he helped transform student success at the university by expanding enrollment numbers and graduation rates, as well as fundraising $200 million plus for campus improvements.
 Shipp also was the lead executive at the university to guide the campus through the COVID-19 pandemic.
-On November 1, 2021, Shipp was named vice chancellor for strategic initiatives at the University of Nebraska Medical Center and executive vice president and provost of the University of Nebraska System.
+On November 1, 2021, Shipp was named vice chancellor for strategic initiatives at the University of Nebraska Medical Center.